Kino Short of the Week - Best of 2025

 Jade opens up through a poem, sharing her story of an intense relationship with a former lover, marked by a toxic hold fuelled by stereotypes and the societal pressure to avoid being alone.
 Their breakup, far from being a tragic end, becomes a liberation a journey back to herself where solitude emerges as a soothing and healing remedy.

-6. DECKSDARk
+6. DECKSDARK

 Written, Directed & Produced by Kane Wilson